wtangiit/awe_service/README.md

 awe_service
 ===========
-Enables deployment of AWE server and clients within the kbase release environment
+Enables deployment of AWE server and clients within the kbase release environment.

 The following are instructions on how to deploy the AWE service in KBase from launching a fresh KBase instance to starting the service...